bciano/neo4j-ldap-utils/ldap-dev-server-config/README.md

 ## Configure LDAP authentication in Neo4j

 We will first configure LDAP authentication in Neo4j.
-In your Authoring installation, go to NEO4J_HOME/conf/neo4j.conf and modify the following lines.
-Stop and restart Crafter Studio after making your changes.
+In your Neo4j installation, go to NEO4J_HOME/conf/neo4j.conf and modify the following lines.
+Stop and restart Neo4j after making your changes.

 ```properties
 #----------------------------------